knpuniversity/symfony2-rest/knpu/episode1/serializer-control.md

     avatarNumber, powerLevel)

 Huh.
 Yea, if you look at the response, `tagLine` is mysteriously absent!
-Where did you go Mr tagLine???
+Where did you go dear tagLine???

 So the serializer works like this: you give it an object, and it serializes every property on it.
 Yep, you *can* control that - just hang on a few minutes.